saiprathappirangi/Devsecops/Documents/EFS_Existing_Ec-2.md

 5. Select **Customize**.

 # Step5: Configure Network Settings:
-* Select the VPC where Ec2 instances are lunched
+* Select the VPC where Ec2 instances are launched
 * Select the Mounting targets with AZ and along with created EFS Security groups

 Configure Network Settings